Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 If you choose to reuse this camshaft to keep the engine "all original," when reinstalling the cam in the engine block, make sure the timing marks on both the cam gear and ignition cam (points lobe) are aligned, or the ignition timing will be 180° off and the engine will not start!
 Also, make sure the springs that's on the flyweights are properly positioned on the points lobe so there's pressure on each spring and so the timing advance flyweights can move inward and outward when the engine is shut down, and started up.

 NEVER INSTALL A CAMSHAFT DRY!
-Always lubricate the pin and inside the camshaft with motor oil or grease before reinstalling the cam in the block!
+Always lubricate the pin and inside the camshaft with plenty of motor oil or grease before reinstalling the cam in the block!
 Failure to do so, just after starting the engine, friction from dry running will cause the cam to seize on the pin.
 Severe damage to the pin, cam and engine block will result!

 When setting the ignition timing on the engine with this type of cam, set the points so they just begin to open with the piston positioned on the compression stroke at 0° TDC (T mark on the flywheel).
 When the engine starts, the points lobe automatically rotates slightly, advancing the timing to 20° BTDC.
 Don't set the timing at 20° BTDC (S mark on the flywheel) with this type of cam!
 Because setting it at 20° BTDC will cause the engine to "kick back" (when the flywheel/crankshaft suddenly and violently rotates in the opposite direction of normal rotation) when trying to start.
 And if it does start, the timing will automatically be advanced to 40° BTDC, which will cause the engine to run too hot and prematurely wear out.
 Return To Previous Web Page.